 Mix the dry ingredients

-Cut the butter into thin slices and add them to the batter.
+Cut the cold butter into thin slices and add them to the batter.
 Either pinch them in by placing slices between your thumb and middle finger then literally snap your fingers flipping the butter into the mix.
 Alternatively mix in the butter using a pastry cutter.

 Make a deep hollow in the flour mixture.
 Slowly add the buttermilk in.
 Mix delicately and add more buttermilk as needed for desired batter consistency.